Chapter 31 : Beautiful

 I punch James Sirius Potter in the face, right before his party is busted by the cops (yeah, happy fucking birthday, mate).
 Then Ryan Fisher—the boy of my fantasies, the Official Dreamboat of Hogwarts, the one who must always be referred to by his full name because he was Ryan bloody Fisher, for Merlin’s sake—brings me, via a dastardly broomstick ride through the night, to his house.

-Where he lives.
+Where he lived.

-Where he sleeps.
+Where he slept.

-The Fisher abode was rather big, for an apartment.
-From the looks of it, Ryan’s parents were pretty well off.
+The Fisher abode was rather big for an apartment.
+From the looks of things, Ryan’s parents were pretty well off.
 I couldn’t gather much in the dark, except for a wide living space with modern furniture and a gleaming flat screen.
 The opposite wall was made completely of glass, with a glorious view of sleepy-looking buildings and a bright sapphire sky.
 Milky moonlight pressed itself insistently, almost lovingly, against the giant, cool window—a lonely gleaming light in a quiet sea of darkness.
 Shadows slunk and curled into the corners.
 The air was hushed.
 Static.

 “Listen,” Ryan murmured from behind me, and I automatically tensed.
 “My parents are sleeping right now, and the floors here are really creaky, so—”

 “Step where you step, gotcha.”
 I knew the drill.
 I’d had plenty of practice from countless summer nights spent trying to sneak Dom or Aidan back home after they’d gone to a party and had one-too-many Firewhiskeys.
 I was quite good at getting past parents by now, as well as leaping back and forth between all the non-creaky floorboards of my house.
 Ah, teenage delinquency.

 Ryan rewarded my quick-thinking with a grin and a thumbs up.
 “Alright, follow me.”